 Ben Franklin is quoted as saying, “I fear the man who drinks water and so remembers this morning what the rest of us said last night.”
 (A warning against drunkenness.)
 Famed martial artist Bruce Lee once said, “I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times.”

 In essence?
-Fear the one with the most power, the one with the skills and knows how to use them.
+Fear the one with the most power—the one who has skills and knows how to use them.

 Which is exactly what Matthew 10:28 warns us about: